 Bishop Michael F. Olson has issued a pastoral letter to all priests, deacons, seminarians, religious men and women, and faithful laity of the Diocese of Fort Worth.

-- Mindful of the obligation of charity to our neighbor, I am requiring that people in attendance at Mass wear masks or scarfs over their mouths and nose inside the church to help prevent the spread of the virus.
+- Mindful of the obligation of charity to our neighbor, I am requiring that people in attendance at Mass wear masks over their mouth and nose while inside the church to help prevent the spread of the virus.
 This is not simply a strong recommendation.
 People will not be seated without wearing a mask.
+We must err on the side of caution and of protecting those who are most vulnerable to the dangerous effects of COVID-19 out of an authentic love for our neighbor—a love that befits the selfless love of Christ extended to us in the gift of the Eucharist.
+If you do not desire to wear a mask for any reason, please stay home and you are invited to follow the Mass by live-streaming.

 - The church building will be wiped down with disinfectant in between all masses.
 Hymnals and other worship aids are not to be present or used at Mass.
-Collection plates will not be passed or handled among people. … I am asking that people forgo the venerable custom of the reception of Holy Communion on the tongue during this time of pandemic.
-I am asking that this continue to be done during this time of pandemic out of consideration for the health of the ordinary or extraordinary minister of Holy Communion.
+Collection plates will not be passed or handled among people.
+Holy Communion will not be shared under both species (no reception of the chalice).
+There is to be no exchange of a handshake for the sign of peace.

 - If possible, please do not forget to maintain your stewardship and to support your parish financially.